lightstep/opentelemetry-examples/collector/httpcheck/README.md

 # Run synthethic checks OTel Collector's HTTP Check receiver

 The OpenTelemetry Collector [HTTP Check receiver](httpcheckreceiver) connects to a configured endpoint via HTTP to validate that the endpoint is responding with a status code 200.
-The examples in this repo show how to configure an HTTP endpoint and the Collector to send metrics to Lightstep Observability.
+The examples in this repo show how to configure an HTTP endpoint and the Collector to send metrics to Cloud Observability Observability.

 ## Requirements